R.S.C. Anderlecht: History

 Anderlecht played in the first European Champion Clubs' Cup in 1955–56, and lost both legs of their tie against Vörös Lobogo.
 They had to wait until the 1962–63 season to win their first European tie, with a 1–0 victory over Real Madrid, which followed a 3–3 draw in Spain.

 For the first time, they advanced to the second round, where they beat CSKA Sofia before losing to Dundee in the quarter-finals.
 In the 1969–70 Inter-Cities Fairs Cup, Anderlecht lost in the final against Arsenal.
-Between 1975 and 1984, Anderlecht only won one championship but they achieved considerable European success: they won the 1975–76 and 1977–78 European Cup Winners' Cups against West Ham United and Austria Wien respectively, as well as the two subsequent European Super Cups.
+Between 1975 and 1984, Anderlecht only won one championship but they achieved considerable European success.
+The club reached three consecutive finals of the European Cup Winners’ Cup, starting in 1975–76.
+In that season, Anderlecht secured their first major European trophy by defeating West Ham United 4–2 in the final held in Brussels.
+Both Rob Rensenbrink and François Van der Elst managed to score two goals.
+The following season, they reached the final again but narrowly lost 2–0 to Hamburg in Amsterdam.
+In 1978, Anderlecht returned to the top of the competition by winning their second Cup Winners’ Cup title, overcoming Austria Wien 4–0 in Paris.

+Their victories in 1976 and 1978 also earned them spots in the European Super Cups, contested between the winners of the European Cup and the Cup Winners’ Cup.
+Anderlecht triumphed on both occasions: in 1976, they defeated Bayern Munich over two legs (1–2 away, 4–1 at home), and in 1978, they overcame Liverpool with a 4–3 aggregate score.

+The team’s success in these finals contributed significantly to Anderlecht's international reputation, and established Anderlecht as one of Europe’s leading clubs of the era.

-The 1982–83 season was a noteworthy season for the club for numerous reasons: former Anderlecht favourite Paul Van Himst was named the new coach, they won the 1982–83 UEFA Cup and the rebuilding of the club stadium began.
+The 1982–83 season was a noteworthy season for the club for numerous reasons: former Anderlecht favourite Paul Van Himst was named the new coach, they won the 1982–83 UEFA Cup after a 2–1 aggregate victory in the final against Benfica, and under the impulse of sporting director Michel Verschueren, the rebuilding of the club stadium began.
 But in the domestic league, Anderlecht had to settle for second place behind Standard.
 Their bid to retain the UEFA Cup in 1983–84 failed at the final hurdle against English side Tottenham Hotspur.
-Anderlecht reached the final controversially by beating another English side, Nottingham Forest, with a debatable extra time penalty to win 3–2 on aggregate.
-It was later found Anderlecht had bribed the referee the equivalent of £27,000 to ensure passage to the final.
+It turned out afterwards that Anderlecht had reached the final by bribing the semi-final referee to the equivalent of £27,000, ensuring passage against another English side, Nottingham Forest.